netdata/blog/content/posts/step-by-step-tutorial.md

 -   Step 10.
 Set up a proxy

 Yes, this tutorial has a lot of material, but given all of the capabilities the Netdata team has diligently built, it's actually just the beginning.
-We're excited to see our community dig in, and, of course [let us know](https://github.com/netdata/netdata/issues) how we could make it even better.
+We're excited to see our community dig in and [let us know](https://github.com/netdata/netdata/issues) how we could make it even better.

 ## What's next?